Reasonable Doubt (TV series)

 Reasonable Doubt is an American legal drama television series created by Raamla Mohamed for Hulu.
 The series stars Emayatzy Corinealdi as a corporate criminal defense lawyer navigating challenging high-profile cases.
 The series also stars McKinley Freeman, Tim Jo, Angela Grovey, Thaddeus J. Mixson, Aderinsola Olabode, and Michael Ealy.
 Reasonable Doubt is Onyx Collective's first scripted television series.'
 It premiered on September 27, 2022.
 On April 17, 2023, it was renewed for a second season which premiered on August 22, 2024.
 The series generally received positive reviews from critics.
 In November 2024, the series was renewed for a third season which premiered on September 18, 2025.
+In November 2025, the series was renewed for a fourth season, which will premiere on October 6, 2026.

-Plot
+Premise

 Jax Stewart is a successful criminal defense lawyer at an upscale Los Angeles law firm.
 She navigates difficult cases amid a separation from her husband and the reappearance of a former client she worked with in her previous job as a public defender.